Andrew Myrick

-Andrew J. Myrick (May 28, 1832 – August 18, 1862) was a trader, who with his Dakota wife (Winyangewin/Nancy Myrick), operated stores in southwest Minnesota at two Native American agencies serving the Dakota (referred to as Sioux at the time) near the Minnesota River.
+Andrew Jackson Myrick (May 28, 1832 – August 18, 1862) was an Indian agent, fur trader, and merchant who operated trading posts in southwest Minnesota at two Native American agencies serving the Dakota (referred to as Sioux at the time) near the Minnesota River.

 In the summer of 1862, when the Dakota were starving because of failed crops and delayed annuity payments, Myrick is noted as refusing to sell them food on credit when they were starving and being described on that account as the "most hated of the traders".
 He was alleged to have said of the Dakota, "Let them eat grass."
-The validity of that quotation is now disputed.
+The validity of that quotation however is now disputed.

-Background
+Early life

+Myrick was born on May 28, 1832 in Westport, New York, he was the son of Barnabas Myrick, a merchant and member of the New York General Assembly, and Lovina A. Bigelow, he was the younger brother of Nathan Myrick, the founder of La Crosse, Wisconsin.
+Myrick was named after Andrew Jackson, the seventh President of the United States.

+Career

+Following his older brother Nathan, Myrick moved to Iowa Territory (now Minnesota) in the 1850's and began a career in trading with various Dakota, Ho-Chunk, and Ojibwe people beginning at Traverse des Sioux.
+While in Minnesota Myrick not only ran his brother's trading posts at the Upper Sioux Agency and Lower Sioux Agency, but also constructed several flatboat barges which transported goods along the Minnesota River to Fort Ridgely.
+During this time Myrick married a Dakota woman.
+At the time many voyageurs, fur traders, and merchants married Indigenous and Métis women as a customary practice of marriage à la façon du pays during the North American fur trade.
+Like other merchants on the two agencies, Myrick spent most of his time at the Lower Agency which was slightly closer to St. Paul.